Friends of Red House

-The Friends also publish a newsletter three times a year and promote Red House through lectures and a website.
+The Friends publish a newsletter three times a year, which is sent to members, and promote Red House through lectures and a website.
 Social events, and outings, linked to Morris and the Arts and Crafts movement are organised.

 By joining the Friends you can offer interest, support and enthusiasm, and you will be kept in touch with the events and developments at the house.
+Return to the Home page for a membership form.
 If you live reasonably near the house, you can play a more effective role by becoming a National Trust volunteer.

 |The Lord Lloyd-Webber||Laurence Llewellyn-Bowen|